CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 Moving Hibernate validation out of the BFD Pipeline and BFD FHIR Server avoids the issue of old applications coming up during an auto-scaling event and failing Hibernate validation.

-Long-running migrations will no longer block the BFD Pipeline Application processing because the old pipeline application will continue to run and process data until the schema migration completes.
+Long-running migrations will no longer block the BFD Pipeline application processing because the old pipeline application will continue to run and process data until the schema migration completes.

 The new step that runs the Flyway migrations will be configured to run as a user that has the appropriate privileges to